TheQooseGoose/TheQooseGoose/README.md

 - Morale.
 If the AI squad takes too many casualties too quickly or loses their officer, squads will either be fearful and rout (and later despawn), or be invigorated and bayonet-charge.
 - Behavioral differences based on enemy faction.
 One faction might have AI that is hyper-aggressive, whereas another faction might rely on stalking and ambushes.
 - LOTS of VA.
 Keep the AI shouting.
-- AI Spawner tied to the player.
-If there are 2 players, there are two spawners.
-Spawn AI ~1Km from the anchored player and do not spawn near a *different* player.

 ### Known Bugs
 -